 SIM Cards – A reader has asked us to include where to buy SIM Cards.
 If you know, click here to update this airport guide.

-Smoking Areas – Smoking is prohibited anywhere in the airport.
+Smoking Areas – Smoking is prohibited anywhere inside the airport.

 Things to do & see

-• Art in the Airport – Exhibitions are available throughout the airport.
+- Art in the Airport – Rotating art exhibitions and permanent installations are displayed throughout the terminals.

 Bus